samplchallenges/SAMPL7/README.md

 ### Changes not in a release
 - (11/2/19, PHIP2) Fix misformatted SMILES line on line 620 of `fragments_screened.csv` for PHIP2 screening challenge.
 - (11/11/19, PHIP2) Fix an incorrect SMILES for fragment F62 in the PHIP2 screening challenge.
-- (11/12/19, PHIP2) Add participation instructions and submission format for PHIP2 virtual screening component.
+- (11/12/19, PHIP2) Add participation instructions and submission format for PHIP2 virtual screening component (Stage 1).

 ## Challenge overview